 p.p.

-Cities are full of hidden stories, but not all of them are told.
-The Mama Baranka Tour takes you beyond the mainstream to uncover the voices and experiences of overlooked communities, shaping the city’s cultural landscape.
+Cities are full of hidden stories but not all are told.
+The Mama Baranka Tour takes you beyond the mainstream, into the voices and experiences of overlooked communities that have shaped Amsterdam’s cultural and historical landscape.

-A key part of this tour is the story of Kerwin Duinmeijer, a 15-year-old boy murdered in a racially motivated attack in 1983.
-His story remains a painful but crucial reminder of the ongoing fight against racism and injustice.
-The tour concludes at Mama Baranka in Vondelpark, the monument Nelson Carrilho created in honour of Kerwin’s legacy and the resilience of marginalized communities.
+A central story in this tour is that of Kerwin Duinmeijer, a 15-year-old boy murdered in a racially motivated attack in 1983.
+His death remains a painful but essential reminder of the realities of racism in the Netherlands.
+The tour concludes at Mama Baranka in Vondelpark, the sculpture Nelson created in Kerwin’s honour a monument to resilience and a call to remember.

 Step into the stories that shaped the city and change the way you see it.